eroc123/notes/Physics/Units/5 - Work, energy and power.md

 	5. define power as work done per unit time
 	6. solve problems using P = W / t
 	7. derive P = Fv and use it to solve problems
+2. Gravitational potential energy and kinetic energy
+	1. derive, using W = Fs, the formula ∆EP = mg∆h for gravitational potential energy changes in a uniform gravitational field
+	2. recall and use the formula ∆EP = mg∆h for gravitational potential energy changes in a uniform gravitational field
+	3.